 The Sedona's options list includes leather seats with front-seat heating, driver's seat and mirror memory, and an 11-speaker DVD entertainment system.

-The Sedona's new 3.8-liter V-6 develops 244 hp and 253 pounds-feet of torque when burning premium unleaded.
+Under the Hood The Sedona's new 3.8-liter V-6 develops 244 hp and 253 pounds-feet of torque when burning premium unleaded.
 The V-6 drives a five-speed-automatic transmission.

-Seat-mounted side-impact airbags and side curtain airbags that protect outboard occupants in all three rows of seats are standard.
+Safety Seat-mounted side-impact airbags and side curtain airbags that protect outboard occupants in all three rows of seats are standard.
 All-disc antilock brakes incorporate electronic brake-force distribution.
 Active front head restraints are standard.
 An electronic stability system and traction control with brake assist are also standard.